Citation, DOI, disclosures and article data

 Typically cystic mass with variable internal echogenicity 8.
 The presence of an "onion sign" (sonographic layering within a cystic mass) is considered a highly suggestive feature 2,6.
 Acoustic shadowing may be present due to the mural calcifications 12.

-- intraluminal bubbles of gas or a gas-fluid level within a mucocele indicates the presence of superinfection, which can occur in both benign and malignant mucoceles
+intraluminal bubbles of gas or a gas-fluid level within a mucocele indicate the presence of superinfection, which can occur in both benign and malignant mucoceles

 When identifying a mucocele on CT, a search for extraluminal mucin is mandatory, which are low attenuation deposits commonly seen in certain locations 12: